 Director of Native American Studies

 Dr. Tom earned her Ph.D. in American Studies at Rutgers University-Newark in 2017.
-She earned her M.A. in English Literature from Sonoma State University in 2012, and her B.A. in English Literature with a minor in Classical Studies from the University of Washington in 2007.
+She earned her M.A. in English Literature from Sonoma State University in 2012, where she served as a teaching assistant to Dr. Ed Castillo.
+She completed her B.A. in English Literature with a minor in Classical Studies from the University of Washington in 2007.